GChristensen/ishell/README.md

 It aims to bring back the full functionality of Ubiquity to Firefox Quantum and to provide a clean, unified modern object-oriented command authoring API.

+### Why iShell

+Most software asks you to find things on the screen. iShell lets you name them instead.

+You open the command line, type a few words, and the browser does the work.
+It sounds simple.
+The usability gain is large.

+**Words beat pointing.** In *The Humane Interface*, Jef Raskin noted that using a mouse takes two steps.
+First you hunt for a target.
+Then you guide the pointer onto it.
+By Fitts's law, the smaller and farther the target, the longer this takes.
+Reaching for the mouse also breaks the rhythm of a touch typist.
+Typing the name of a command skips the hunting and the pointing.
+You recall a word almost instantly, and your hands already know the motions.

+**You stop typing when the command is clear.** iShell matches verbs fuzzily and shows suggestions as you type.
+A few letters are often enough.
+Commands you use often rise to the top of the list.

+**You see the result before you commit.** Commands can show a preview while you type.
+You check what is about to happen, then press Enter.
+Raskin warned that hidden state makes users err.
+A visible preview leaves little room for a surprise.

+**Commands read like language.** You write `translate hello to german` rather than click through a dialog.
+Prepositions mark the arguments, so there are no flags to memorize.
+Commands can also act on the text you have selected on the page.

+**It is yours to extend.** A command is a small JavaScript class with a comment on top.
+Write one in minutes, and the command line grows around the way you work.

+The speed of this approach does not come naturally to anyone used to mainstream computer interaction.
+You have to train yourself into the habit.
+Once you have, the mouse becomes the slower option.

 ### Object-oriented command syntax

 Although iShell still supports the command authoring API of the original Ubiquity,